 By the end of this day I had expended nearly 8,500 calories according to my Fitbit and I had lost 2.7 kg in weight.
 This weight loss was not fluid given the amount of water I drank – I always monitor my water intake very carefully.

-On any normal day 8,500 calories is way past my normal calorie intake, more than double.
+On any normal day 8,500 calories is way past my normal calorie intake, more than triple.
 On a day when I’m doing 15 hours of strenuous hiking there is absolutely no way I can replace the calories as I have no appetite and really don’t feel like eating even though I know should.
 Now I know Elvis Presley was supposed to be consuming nearly 10,000 calories a day prior to his death but I feel sick if I try to eat even half that amount and that’s from someone who loves food.

 It is not unusual for me to lose 7-8 kg of weight over a two-week hike.
 If you read any number of blogs from males who have done the American long trails (e.g. Pacific Crest Trail) this is not uncommon with many of them looking like scarecrows by the time they have finished their hikes.
 Unfortunately for women your metabolism operates differently so Gill on the same two week hike may be lucky to lose 1-2 kg of body weight even with a much lower calorie intake.